1995parham-learning/pi/README.md

    ```

 7. insert the SD card into the Raspberry Pi, connect ethernet, and apply 5V power.

+## Initiation

-8. use the serial console or SSH to the IP address given to the board by your router.
+1. use the serial console or SSH to the IP address given to the board by your router.
    1. login as the default user `alarm` with the password `alarm`.
    2. the default `root` password is `root`.
-9. initialize the pacman keyring and populate the Arch Linux ARM package signing keys:
+2. initialize the pacman keyring and populate the Arch Linux ARM package signing keys:

    ```sh
    su